 Research at the Carl von Ossietzky University Oldenburg

 Oldenburg University is a centre of research with the national and international appeal.
 All academic fields have developed concise criteria for excellence, organised according to quality, effectiveness, efficiency and originality and in compliance with international standards.
 The university creates space for scientific networking within the university and beyond.
 Interdisciplinarity and social responsibility are identity forming hallmarks of research in Oldenburg, which influence the advancement of methods and quality factors for this kind of research.
 Scientific networking also leads to an efficient transfer of research results into teaching.

 Focal points of top-level research have been established in all faculties.
 The university has a number of research groups and is involved in the formation of European research clusters through its collaborative research centres (in German).

 The University of Oldenburg may claim to be among the leading universities in Germany when it comes to migration studies, intercultural education and gender studies.
 Since 1982, it successfully runs interdisciplinary migration studies programmes, namely in intercultural education (with several hundred graduates and proven employability) and more recently the BA programme for highly qualified migrants, unique in German higher education as a new tool to prevent de-qualification through migration.

-EMMIR is based at the the School of Linguistics and Cultural Studies (in German).
-A variety of research centered Master programs are offered by the institutes in the same faculty, which secures the high quality of both curriculum and scholars in English and German.
+EMMIR is based at the School of Linguistics and Cultural Studies (in German).
+A variety of research centred Master programs is offered by the institutes in the same faculty, which secures the high quality of both curriculum and scholars in English and German.